 The Signals Network has organized and compiled a roster of qualified, volunteer attorneys who are available to render advice to putative Whistleblowers about their legal rights and responsibilities prior to or in the course of providing information to a media organization.
+The Signals Network is able to refer a potential Whistleblower directly to a qualified attorney for possible representation.
 That roster is made available to partner media organizations and those organizations are authorized, without prior approval from the Signals Network, to refer a putative Whistleblower directly to a listed attorney.

 2. Post-Publication Services